|Height:||22 – 26 inches|

 The Dalmatian German Shepherd is an interesting breed of a dog full of life and activity.
 They are a medium-sized dog that has a mixture of both the beloved Dalmatian and hard-working German Shepherd which makes them the best of both worlds.
 These dogs originated as hunting dogs who were set out to hunt rabbits, smaller prey, and even retrieve the kill of their owner.
 As the name suggests, they are a cross-breed between the spotted Dalmatian and sable colored German Shepherd.
 The resulting color is quite interesting, and the personality of these dogs is full of desirable traits.

-What’s the Price of Dalmatian German Shepherd Puppies?
+Dalmatian German Shepherd Price

 Acquiring one of these mixed breed puppies has many perks.
 Getting your Dalmatian German Shepherd as a puppy allows you to introduce them to the family from a young age.
 It allows gives you time to train them so that they can fit into your household and become friends with other pets.
 The puppies can cost anywhere between $300 to $1,000 depending on where you get them from.
 Dalmatian German Shepherds can be found from breeders, pet stores, and most importantly, from adoption agencies.